openmovementproject/openmovement/Software/AX3/cwa-recover/README.md

 If the copy does not complete successfully, then try the recover scripts below.

-**IMPORTANT:** At no point should you accept any offer by Windows of fixing the drive, as this can make things worse!

 ## Step 2: Getting started with the recovery scripts

 1. Check whether you have *Python* installed, e.g. <kbd>Windows</kbd>+<kbd>R</kbd>: `cmd /k python` -- if you get an error message, you can install Python at: [python.org/downloads](https://www.python.org/downloads/)

-2. Save this page: [cwa-dump.py](https://raw.githubusercontent.com/digitalinteraction/openmovement/master/Software/AX3/cwa-recover/cwa-dump.py) (as a file on your computer named `cwa-dump.py`)
+2. Save this page: [cwa-dump.py](https://raw.githubusercontent.com/digitalinteraction/openmovement/master/Software/AX3/cwa-recover/cwa-dump.py) as a file on your computer named `cwa-dump.py`

-3. Save this page: [cwa-recover.py](https://raw.githubusercontent.com/digitalinteraction/openmovement/master/Software/AX3/cwa-recover/cwa-recover.py) (as a file on your computer named `cwa-recover.py`, in the same directory)
+3. Save this page: [cwa-recover.py](https://raw.githubusercontent.com/digitalinteraction/openmovement/master/Software/AX3/cwa-recover/cwa-recover.py) as a file on your computer named `cwa-recover.py`, in the same directory as the previous file.

 4. Open a command-line in the same folder as your downloaded files, e.g. <kbd>Windows</kbd>+<kbd>R</kbd>: `cmd /k "cd Downloads"`